TdjHJ9zM5k/website-hosting-securing/Readme.md

 ## Features

 - **Custom Domain Integration**
-  Connect your domain to your Wix site by hosting a static website on Google Cloud Storage with an iframe and a CNAME record pointing to the Cloud Storage file.
+  Connect your domain to your Wix site by hosting a static website on Google Cloud Storage with an iframe.
+Add a CNAME record pointing to the Cloud Storage file.

-- **Ad-Free Experience**
+- **Free-tier Banner Removing**
   Remove the Wix banner for cleaner desktop and mobile presentations.

 - **Static Hosting**
   Use Google Cloud Storage as a static website host.

 - **Secure Website**
-  Enable HTTPS with Cloudflare SSL.
+  Implement HTTPS and WAF with Cloudflare.

 ---